CyberShadow/RABCDAsm/README.md

     rabcdasm file-0.abc

-This will create a `file-0` directory, which will contain `file-0.main.asasm` (the main program file), `file-0.privatens.asasm` (private namespace alias definitions), and files for ActionScript scripts, classes, and orphan and script-level methods.
+This will create a `file-0` directory, which will contain `file-0.main.asasm` (the main program file) and files for ActionScript scripts, classes, and orphan and script-level methods.

 To assemble the `.asasm` files back, and update the SWF file: